Consumer activism: Objectives and tactics

 Consumer activist tactics can include boycotts, petitioning the government, media activism, and organizing interest groups.
 Boycotts are especially prevalent among consumer activists within environmental and animal rights activist groups.
 According to research from Eastern Michigan University, boycotts that are media-orientated rather than marketplace-orientated are preferred.
 A media-oriented boycott does not target actual consumption, by demonstrating in front of a storefront for example, but instead demonstrations are oriented to getting media attention, for example by demonstrating in front of the rival headquarters.
+Media-oriented consumer activism may also target advertising practices.
+In 2025, Kong Junyou, a student at Shanghai University, filmed a five-day protest against intrusive elevator advertising in which he shut down more than 100 advertising screens.
+Kong said that he hoped to encourage change in the advertising industry, while online responses included calls to boycott brands that purchased elevator advertising.
 Consumer boycotts damage a brand's reputation and can result in short term dips in a company's stock prices.
 While these dips may be forgettable in terms of the company's overall revenue, especially when the company may be among the top global brands, these boycotts can quickly gain attention and cause fast mobilization due to the rapid pace of information spreading across the internet and even be successful in causing policy change or restructuring of leadership if the boycott represents a major societal issue or movement instead of an isolated, independent effort.
 Daniel Diermeier, writing in the Harvard Review, argues that boycotts are most effective when the issue the boycott is targeting is simple and easy to understand, with low cost of mobilization and many alternatives for consumers to turn toward.
 Boycotts are occasionally criticized for being ineffective but the media appeal and a few big successes from groups like PETA have sustained their popularity.
 Consumer boycotts have also been an effective strategy for African Americans to gain equality in employment, access to public spaces such as shopping centers, or other various political objectives.
 As mentioned above the use of storefront sidewalks and window displays as a means for consumer activism can also be noted.
 Suffragists in San Francisco used these public spaces to access the vast network of consumers shopping in the downtown boutiques in order to “sell” suffrage to both the men and women of California.
 Using the displays and advertising techniques employed by retailers, the women of San Francisco were able to successfully use consumer spaces to campaign for their suffrage.